The Coalgebraic Structure of Cell Complexes: Introduction

 \section{Introduction}

 The aim of this paper is the proof of a conjecture of Richard Garner, which describes how the recent and categorically motivated concept of an \emph{algebraic weak factorisation system} is deeply connected, in the specific case of topological spaces, to the more established and well understood idea of relative cell complexes.
-Specifically, we will prove that the \emph{left map structures} (coalgebra structures) of the canonical algebraic weak factorisation system on \textbf{Top} are exactly the relative cell complex structures.
+Specifically, we will prove that the \emph{left map structures} (coalgebra structures) of the canonical algebraic weak factorisation system on \textbf{Top} are exactly the relative cell complexes.
+A relative cell complex is a morphism with a \emph{property}: it can be expressed as a transfinite composite of pushouts of coproducts of sphere inclusions.
+The left map structures, on the other hand, specify an explicit choice of such an expression.
+We will spend some of the paper making this notion of a relative cell complex \emph{structure} precise.

 The notion of an algebraic weak factorisation system (which we will write as `awfs'---both singular and plural) was introduced by Grandis and Tholen \cite{GrandisTholen} as a way to make the notion of a weak factorisation system more amenable to study using the techniques of category theory.
 Weak factorisation systems are fundamental to homotopy theory; they are the main component of model category structures.
 However, they have some drawbacks: most important for Grandis and Tholen was the fact that the classes of left and right maps are not closed under colimits and limits.
 The definition of an awfs involves a functorial factorisation of which the left functor is a comonad and the right functor is a monad.
 The notions of left and right maps are naturally replaced with the coalgebras and algebras, meaning that colimits and limits are automatically available.